asterisk/documentation/docs/Asterisk-Community/Asterisk-Issue-Guidelines.md

----

-**WARNING!:**
+!!! warning
     Security vulnerability issues must NEVER be reported as regular bugs in the issue tracker.
 Instead they must be reported at [Security Vulnerabilities](https://github.com/asterisk/asterisk/security/advisories/new).
 You can reach this page by navigating to <https://github.com/asterisk/asterisk> and clicking the "Security" tab at the top of the page.

----
+[//]: # (end-warning)